Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access is available via private network extension to major hubs like Ashburn, VA.
+Direct Cloud On-Ramps0 – as of September 2025Access via network extensions to hubs like Ashburn, VA.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Charleston, as of September 2025.
-Businesses connect to major cloud providers by extending their networks to the primary interconnection hub in Ashburn, Virginia, using private network interconnects or dedicated wavelength services.
+Direct Cloud On-Ramps: There are no direct, private cloud on-ramps within Charleston as of September 2025.
+Secure, low-latency access to major cloud providers like AWS, Google Cloud, and Microsoft Azure is achieved via network extensions to the primary East Coast hub in Ashburn, Virginia.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are estimated between $0.07 and $0.09/kWh, as of September 2025.
-This competitive pricing can substantially lower the total cost of ownership for power-dense deployments.
-The state's energy mix is dominated by coal (approximately 86%), ensuring a consistent supply.
+Average Cost Of Power: Industrial electricity rates are estimated between $0.07 and $0.09 per kWh as of September 2025.
+This competitive pricing is a direct result of West Virginia's power grid, which is 86% coal-fired, making it a strong financial choice for power-dense deployments.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Charleston are positioned to serve the state capital's government agencies, regional healthcare systems, and utility companies.
-This proximity is ideal for public sector and regulated industry workloads.
+Proximity To Key Business Districts: Data centers in Charleston are positioned to serve the state government, healthcare, and energy sectors.
+This proximity allows local enterprises to implement effective hybrid IT and disaster recovery strategies.

 Natural Disaster Risk